An introduction to the categorical p-adic Langlands program: Some known cases of categorical p -adic Langlands

 Shortly after the 2006 AIM meeting, Breuil and Pa\v{s}k\={u}nas~\cite{BreuilPaskunas} gave a direct construction of an irreducible admissible representation $\pi$ as in Proposition~\ref{prop:weight cycling}.
 In fact, they exhibited infinitely many pairwise non-isomorphic such representations. \end{rem}

 The proof of Proposition~\ref{prop:weight cycling} shows that there is actually a scalar invariant attached to $\pi'$ --- or, really, to its irreducible subrepresentation~$\pi$.
 Namely, if we begin with the inclusion $\sigma_0 \subseteq \pi$ and cycle four times, we return to an embedding $\sigma_0 \hookrightarrow \pi$, which must then (by our multiplicity one assumption) be equal to a non-zero scalar multiple of the original embedding.
-In order to make this well-defined, one has to pin down the embeddings~\eqref{eqn:embedding}, but with a bit of care one can do that, and one obtains a scalar invariant of $\pi$.
+In order to make this well-defined, one has to pin down the embeddings~\eqref{eqn:embedding}, but with a bit of care one can do that (we explain below how to do this after applying~$\fA$), and one obtains a scalar invariant of $\pi$.
 More precisely, we choose a non-zero scalar $\lambda = \lambda_0 \in k^{\times}$, write $\lambda_i = 1 $ if $i = 1,2,3,$, and consider the two step complex \numequation \bigoplus_{i = 0}^3 \bigl( \cInd_{KZ}^G \sigma_i \oplus \cInd_{KZ}^G \sigma_i' \bigr) \to \bigoplus_{i=0}^3 \cInd_{KZ}^G \sigma_i /T , \end{equation} where the arrow is defined on the summand $\cInd_{KZ}^G \sigma_{i} \oplus \cInd_{KZ}^G \sigma_{i}'$ via

 here we regard $v$ and $w$ as elements of $\cInd_{KZ} \sigma_{i-1}/T$ via~\eqref{eqn:embedding}.

 \begin{lemma} The arrow of~{\em \eqref{eqn:diagram}} is injective. \end{lemma} \begin{proof} If the kernel is non-zero, then it has a non-zero $K$-socle, and so there is a non-zero morphism from $\cInd_{KZ}^G \sigma'$ to this kernel, for some weight~$\sigma'$.
 But if $\cInd_{KZ}^G \sigma' \to \bigoplus_{i = 0}^3 \bigl( \cInd_{KZ}^G \sigma_i \oplus \cInd_{KZ}^G \sigma_i' \bigr) $ is non-zero, then $\sigma'$ is equal to one of the $\sigma_i$ or $\sigma_i'$ (we are assuming that these weights are sufficiently generic), and the morphism is just an embedding into the corresponding summand.
 The lemma then follows from the fact that the arrow of~\eqref{eqn:diagram} is injective on each summand in its domain. \end{proof}